MuhammadIqbalDS/MuhammadIqbalDS/README.md

 ## 👨‍💻 About Me

 Hi!
 I'm a Data Scientist with a background in Oceanography 🌊, passionate about translating complex data into meaningful insights.
-I currently work at **Compas.co.id**, focusing on e-commerce analytics and business intelligence.
+I currently work at **Nusapala Group**, focusing on e-commerce analytics and business intelligence.

 - 🔭 Exploring marketing analytics and customer behavior
 - 📊 Experienced in data visualization and reporting